khowling/yet-another-llm-example/README.md

 cd app/shop
 npm i
 npx tsx -r dotenv/config setup/init_config.ts

+# Build & run the app
+npx tsc
+npm start
 ```

-Now, all you should need to do is launch  `VSCode` from the repo folder and run the server:
+To run & debug the app in VSCode, launch  `VSCode` from the repo folder and run the server as shown in the image below:

 ```
 $ vscode .
 ```

 ![VSCode Debug](./docs/vscodedebug.png)